Kong/openresty-build-tools/README.md

                                 enabled by default
       --luarocks                version of LuaRocks to build, such as 3.0.4. if absent LuaRocks will not be built
-      --debug                   disable compile time optimizations and memory pooling for NGINX, LuaJIT and OpenSSL to help debugging
+      --add-module              path to additional NGINX module to be built, this option can be repeated and will be passed to NGINX's configure in the order they were specified --debug                   disable compile time optimizations and memory pooling for NGINX, LuaJIT and OpenSSL to help debugging
       -j, --jobs                concurrency level to use when building, defaults to number of CPU